 - Reduction or loss of child support (e.g., alimony)

 - Reduction or loss of benefit (e.g., unemployment, social security, retirement, disability, TANF)

 - A draw-down of pension/retirement plan that was transferred to a new pension/retirement plan

 If a student’s or parent’s financial situation has changed since the completion of the FAFSA, due to the COVID-19 pandemic or for other reasons, a student or parent can request a re-evaluation of a federal financial aid package via a request for special circumstance.
 Depending upon the original results of the FAFSA and the magnitude of change, completing a special circumstance could result in a positive financial aid impact or no impact at all.

-For example, a parent may have correctly reported on the 2021–2022 FAFSA that their federally adjusted gross income was $85,000 in 2019.
+For example, a parent may have correctly reported on the 2022–2023 FAFSA that their federal adjusted gross income was $85,000 in 2020.
 However, they have since lost their job and are currently unemployed.
 If this family submits a special circumstance along with supporting documentation, it could result in the addition of a Pell Grant to the student’s financial aid package.

 To proceed with the special circumstance review process, select and print the appropriate form below.
 Return it to SFS with your supporting documentation (itemized in step 4 of the special circumstance form).

 2023–2024 Academic Year

 - Special Circumstance Request for Parents, 2023–24 Academic Year

 - Special Circumstance Request for Students, 2023–24 Academic Year